 The LLM Credential Assembly Service (LLM CAS) simplifies the application process for eligible graduates of universities or law schools who want to obtain an LLM or other graduate law degree from a participating US law school.
 Our service allows you to request just one copy of all your official academic documents and letters of recommendation for submission to LSAC.
 When your selected schools request these credentials, we will forward those documents to them.

-Prospective law students nationwide receive an open invitation to meet with representatives of LSAC-member law schools at one- or two-day forums held annually in cities throughout the United States.
+Each year, prospective law students receive an open invitation to meet with representatives of LSAC-member law schools at one- or two-day LSAC Law School Forums.
+Forums are held online and in-person at cities across North America.
 Attendees may spend anywhere from a few hours to an entire day at a forum.
-This is a place where law school representatives and law school candidates can meet face to face or participate in workshops on essential admission topics.
+The forums provide a unique opportunity for law school representatives from 100+ law schools and law school candidates to meet face to face and participate in workshops on essential admission topics.

-The Law School Admission Council is committed to the idea that the legal profession should reflect the ever-increasing diversity of our society.
-Because of this firm belief, LSAC makes resources available to advocate for and promote broad-based diversity in legal education and the legal profession.
-Through these efforts, LSAC seeks to ensure that the justice system reflects all who interact with it.
+LSAC is committed to expanding access for all students including those who have been historically underrepresented in the legal profession.
+LSAC is also committed to the idea that the legal profession should reflect the ever-increasing diversity of our society.
+Because of these firm beliefs, LSAC makes resources available to advocate for and promote access for all students, as well as broad-based diversity in legal education and the legal profession.
+Efforts to increase diversity help ensure that the justice system reflects all who interact with it.